fluent/fluent-plugin-opensearch/README.OpenSearchGenID.md

 ## Usage

-In your Fluentd configuration, use `@type elasticsearch_genid`.
+In your Fluentd configuration, use `@type opensearch_genid`.
 Additional configuration is optional, default values would look like this:

 ```
 <filter>
-  @type elasticsearch_genid
+  @type opensearch_genid
   hash_id_key _hash
   include_tag_in_seed false
   include_time_in_seed false